 Because bettors risk $11 to win $10 when betting into the point spread, any time the money is close to even on a particular game, the sportsbooks are happy; they know they’ve guaranteed themselves a profit without any risk.
 If a sportsbook receives $33,000 in bets on Team A and $33,000 on Team B, they stand to make $3,000 regardless of which team covers the spread.

-If one team is receiving a large majority of the bets on a particular game, the sportsbook will move the point spread to try and attract bets on the other team, as well as to discourage additional wagers on the popular team.
+If one team is receiving a large majority of the bets on a particular game, a sportsbook like BetMGM will move the point spread to try and attract bets on the other team, as well as to discourage additional wagers on the popular team.
 If the Miami Heat are favored against the spread by 7 points in a game and almost all the bets are coming in on Miami, the spread will likely change to Miami -8.
 If that doesn’t stop the bets from coming in on Miami, the spread could move to Miami -9 or higher.

 At times, a bettor will be required to risk $115, $120, or possibly more to win $100 when betting with the point spread.
 This will occur most often in football games when the spread is on one of what are known as the “key numbers.”
 In football, these are typically thought of as 3, 4, 6, 7, and 10, as teams are much more likely to win by one of those margins than they are by, say, 5 or 9 points.